ehan03/UFC-Predict/README.md

 # UFC-Predict

-_Applying machine learning and optimization techniques to generate alpha in the UFC betting market_
+_Applying machine learning and optimization techniques to the UFC_

 TO-DO: MIGRATE TO PLANETSCALE (big code changes needed)